progrock-libraries/kickstart/source/examples/hello-world.md

 C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\14.27.29110\include
 ~~~

 Making the compiler find `<kickstart/all.hpp>` can also be done in more advanced ways.
-For example, in Windows I have a common “include” folder that I’ve configured both the MinGW g++ and Visual C++ compilers to search for headers, and in that common “include” folder I have a folder junction (a Windows thing sort of like a symbolic link) called “kickstart” that refers to my “kickstart-1/source/library” folder somewhere else on the disk.
+For example, you can explicitly tell the compiler to look at the right place in the download file tree (e.g. g++/clang option `-I` or Visual C++ option `/I`) Or, fof example, in Windows I have a common “include” folder that I’ve configured both the MinGW g++ and Visual C++ compilers to search for headers, and in that common “include” folder I have a folder junction (a Windows thing sort of like a symbolic link) called “kickstart” that refers to my “kickstart-1/source/library/kickstart” folder somewhere else on the disk.
 I use a junction out of old habit, and because unlike a symbolic link it can be created with the `mklink` command without setting up Windows developer mode or configuring user privileges.

 ## 3. Test: compile and run the Kickstart “Hello, world!” example.